New York inaugurates its $25 billion mini-city, Hudson Yards

 High-power tenants planning to move into Hudson Yards office space include CNN, the luxury goods maker Coach, WarnerMedia and the BlackRock money manager.
 About 60 percent of nearly 300 luxury apartments on the market have been sold, with hundreds more coming up.

 The observation deck is set to open later this year on the 100th story of one of the city's tallest buildings.
-The wedge-shaped deck will be 100 feet (31 meters) above the one on the 86th floor of the Empire State Building with a bird's eye view of the New York skyline and the Atlantic Ocean.
+The wedge-shaped deck will be 100 feet (30 meters) above the one on the 86th floor of the Empire State Building, with a bird's eye view of the New York skyline and the Atlantic Ocean.

 Also opening Friday is a seven-story mall called the Shops at Hudson Yards, with more than 100 stores offering brands from Cartier, Stuart Weitzman and Manhattan's first Neiman Marcus to chains like H&M and Zara.
 There will also be a slew of dining choices including a Shake Shack, Neiman Marcus's signature Zodiac restaurant and celebrity chefs' restaurants.